GEOS-EUDR-RepoHub/gee_forest_agreement_layer/README.md

 ---

 ## What the Script Does
-The script processes selected forest datasets, harmonizes them for comparison, and produces an “agreement layer.”
-This layer identifies where datasets align or disagree, helping users interpret forest conditions with more confidence.
+The script processes selected forest/tree cover datasets, harmonizes them for comparison, and produces an “agreement layer”.
+This layer identifies where datasets align or disagree, highlighting areas where multiple sources point in the same direction.

 Key steps performed by the script:
 1. Load and prepare the input datasets
 2. Standardize spatial resolution and projections
 3. Compare the layers and compute each agreement category
+4. Filtering agreement by a defined minimum mapping unit (0.5ha)
-4. Export or display the final map in the GEE interface
+5. Export or display the final map in the GEE interface
-5. Provide summary tables of forest/tree cover area
+6. Provide summary tables of forest/tree cover area

 ---

 ## Scripts

 ### 1. ROI Script
-**Purpose:** Generates a forest agreement layer over user-defined ROIs in GEE.
+**Purpose:** Generates a forest agreement layer over user-defined geometry in GEE.

 **Key Features:**
-- Supports ROIs drawn in the Code Editor, built-in boundaries, imported from Drive/Assets, programmatically created, or derived from image/collection bounds.
+- Supports geometry drawn in the Code Editor, built-in boundaries, imported from Drive/Assets, programmatically created, or derived from image/collection bounds.
-- Covers data preparation, reclassification, agreement calculation, cluster-based exports, and forest extent summaries.
+- Covers data preparation, reclassification, agreement calculation, sieve-filtering, tiled-based exports, and forest extent summaries.
 - Includes a user section for setting parameters and an automated section that handles all processing steps.

 **File:** `src/Geodata_script/GEE_forest_agreement_ROI_v1.0.js`